-Course Dates Aug 22, 2016 to Dec 7, 2016.
-The breakdown of dates and assignments are provided below.
-Aug 26 Introduction to the course.
-Overview of the course curriculum and semester roadmap and strategies for effective learning Aug 26 Chapter 1, The Challenging Context of International Business Sept 2 Chapter 2, International Trade and Investment, International Institutions Sept 16-23 Chapter 3, Sociocultural Forces Sept 30 Chapter 4, Sustainability and Natural Resources Oct 7-14 Chapter 5: Political Forces Oct 21 Chapter 6.
-Intellectual Property and Legal Forces Oct 28 Chapter 7.
-Economic and Socioeconomic Forces Nov 4 Chapter 8, 9.
-The International Monetary System & International Competitive 1407 4 Strategy Nov 11 Chapter 10.
-Organizational Design and Control Nov 18 Chapter 11, 12.
-Leadership Issues and Modes of Entry Dec 6 Chapter 13.
-Marketing Internationally Dec 6 FINAL GROUP PROJECT and FINAL EXAM (Dec 10, and Dec 6 2000 respectively) ASSIGNMENTS There will be two (2) unannounced quizzes, two (2) exams, one (1) research paper and one (1) Final Group Project.
-Quizzes consist of a combination of multiple choice questions and essays.
+Course Dates May 30, 2017 - August 10, 2017Breakdown of dates and assignments are provided below.

+First Week Introduction to the course.
+Overview of the course curriculum and semester roadmap and strategies for effective learning

+May 30 Chapter 1 The Challenging Context of International Business

+June 1 Chapter 2 International Trade and Investment, International Institutions

+June 5 Chapter 3 Sociocultural Forces

+June 12 Chapter 4 Sustainability and Natural Resources

+June 18 Chapter 5 Political Forces

+June 26 Chapter 6 Intellectual Property and Legal Forces July 10 Chapter 7 Economic and Socioeconomic Forces

+July 17 Chapter 8, 9 The International Monetary System & International Competitive

+Strategy

+July 24 Chapter 10 Organizational Design and Control

+August 31 Chapter 11, 12 Leadership Issues and Modes of Entry

+August 7 Chapter 13 Marketing Internationally

+August 9 FINAL GROUP PROJECT and FINAL EXAM (August 9)

+There will be three (3) unannounced quizzes, two (2) exams, and one (1) paper and one (1) 10-minute group presentation.
+Quizzes consist of a combination of true/false and multiple choice questions.
 Exams consist of true/false and multiple choice questions and essays.
 The Final Exam is cumulative.
+The paper requires research and analysis of a topic of the student's choice (Instructor will discuss in class).

+ASSIGNMENTS

+10-MINUTE GROUP PRESENTATION

-FINAL GROUP PROJECT The purpose of the Final Group Project is twofold.
+The purpose of the group presentation is twofold.
 Students work in teams to complete the assignment.
-This fosters teamwork and collaboration, two skills that are critical to success in the business world.
-Teams identify a product or service and build a comprehensive international business plan for entering a new international market.
-The project combines knowledge, frameworks and themes covered in the course and serves as a capstone assignment.
-Professor Henderson will provide more detail on the project early on in the semester.
-The project
+This fosters teamwork and collaboration.
+The assignment also prepares you to zoom in on a topic and zoom out with a conclusion or a solution.
+Professor Henderson will provide more detail during week one of the semester.

-PAPER The Paper will be uploaded to e-learning.
-This 4 page assignment is intended to strengthen analytical skills.
-Students will analyze and decipher data, and propose a solution.
-The paper is double spaced and will follow the APA formatting and style guide.
-There are plenty of resources across campus in the event that the student is unfamiliar with the rules and conventions for documenting sources and writing a solid paper.

-includes a ten to twelve (10-12) page paper.

-GROUP PRESENTATIONS Students will work in small teams to deliver a short presentation (10 minutes) at the beginning of each class.
-The purpose of a short presentation is to practice public speaking and presentation skills which are critical to success in today's business environment.
-Presentations will be scheduled in advance, providing ample time for preparation.
-Professor Henderson will discuss this on day one of the course.
+CLASS PARTICIPATION